 Things to Know About HMOs

 - See your primary care physician (PCP) first.
-Your PCP directs all of your health care.
+Your PCP directs your health care.

 - Stay in network.
 Check Provider Finder® to make sure your doctors, specialists and hospitals are in your plan's network to avoid paying out-of-network costs.